d6lts/backup_migrate/README.txt

 sessions table if you use this backup on an empty database.

-Do not change the file extension of backup files or the restore function will be unable to determine the compression type the file and will not function correctly.
+Do not change the file extension of backup files or the restore function will be unable to determine the compression type of the file and will not function correctly.

 The module's permissions should only be given to trusted users due to the